Interview with Ron Priest

 Description

-Ron Priest worked in accountancy before the war and then served as a rear gunner, flying twenty five operations with 149 Squadron from RAF Lakenheath all on Stirlings.
-Describes his training in England, Canada and the United States, under the American Army Air Corps; a first-hand account of a crash landing; dogfights over the North Sea; witnessing a plane crash, initially attributed to pilot error, but later on confirmed to be caused by a mechanical failure.
-Remembers his last operation to Hanover, where they crossed an enemy aircraft on their way back without engaging it in combat and being reprimanded for that later at the debriefing.
-Remembers flying three operations on Hamburg in four nights and expresses his views on area bombing.
-Mentions the use of Window in the Hamburg operation.
-Remembers being posted at the end of the war to Libya, where he served as an accountant officer.
-Tells of his life after the war.
+Ron Priest worked in accountancy before the war and then served as a rear gunner, flying 25 operations with 149 Squadron from RAF Lakenheath, all on Stirlings.
+He describes his training in England, Canada and the United States, under the American Army Air Corps.
+He gives first-hand accounts of: a crash landing; dogfights over the North Sea; witnessing a plane crash, initially attributed to pilot error, but later confirmed to be caused by a mechanical failure.
+Ron recalls his last operation to Hanover, where they crossed an enemy aircraft on their way back without engaging it in combat and being reprimanded for that later at the debriefing.
+He remembers flying three operations on Hamburg in four nights and expresses his views on area bombing.
+He mentions the use of Window in the Hamburg operation.
+Ron recalls being posted at the end of the war to Libya, where he served as an accountant officer.
+He tells of his life after the war.

 Creator